USAA Mortgage, technically known as USAA Bank Home Loans, is one of the larger mortgage lenders out there, though not quite in the top 10.

 The company has that name because they started out in the insurance business, helping military members get auto insurance coverage, then gradually began offering more financial services, including auto loans, personal loans, credit cards, and home loans.

-They’re basically a full-fledged bank today, but let’s learn more about those mortgage offerings, shall we.
+They’re basically a full-fledged bank today, but let’s learn more about those mortgage offerings, including USAA’s mortgage rates, shall we.

 What USAA Mortgage Offers

 - Mainly conforming loans that meet Fannie/Freddie guidelines

 - Also VA loans for military and their families

 - Must be a USAA member to get a mortgage from them

 First off, USAA offer plenty of loan options, including conforming loans that meet the underwriting guidelines of Fannie Mae and Freddie Mac, along with VA loans, which are available for active duty military and veterans and their families.

 Additionally, they offer jumbo loans on loan amounts as high as $3 million, which should satisfy most home buyers, and even jumbo VA loans.

 Speaking of, you need to be a member of USAA in order to get a mortgage from them, which can be obtained if you’re active duty, a veteran, have a spouse that is/was, or a parent that is a USAA member.